-Why are African women in a constant battle to be heard or be empowered?
+Why are women in a constant battle to be heard or be empowered?

 woman with face mask holding a sign